Concurrent Object Regression: Nonparametric concurrent object regression

-Assumptions (A\ref{A3})-(A\ref{A4}) are commonly invoked to establish consistency of an M-estimator such as $\hat{m}_\oplus(x_0,t_0)$, where one uses the weak convergence of the empirical process $\hat{L}_\oplus$ to $\tilde{L}_\oplus$, which in turn converges smoothly to $M_\oplus$.
-Assumptions (A\ref{A5})-(A\ref{A6}) relate to the curvature of the objective function and are needed to control the behavior of $\tilde{L}_\oplus- M_\oplus$ and $\hat{L}_\oplus - \tilde{L}_\oplus$ respectively, near the minimum.
-Assumption (A\ref{A7}) gives a bound on the covering number of the object metric space and is satisfied by the common examples of random objects such as distributions, covariance matrices, networks and so on.
+Assumptions \ref{A3}-\ref{A4} are commonly invoked to establish consistency of an M-estimator such as $\hat{m}_\oplus(x,t)$, where one uses the weak convergence of the empirical process $\hat{L}_\oplus$ to $\tilde{L}_\oplus$, which in turn converges smoothly to $M_\oplus$.
+Assumptions \ref{A5}-\ref{A6} relate to the curvature of the objective function and are needed to control the behavior of $\tilde{L}_\oplus- M_\oplus$ and $\hat{L}_\oplus - \tilde{L}_\oplus$ respectively, near the minimum.
+Assumption \ref{A7} gives a bound on the covering number of the object metric space and is satisfied by the common examples of random objects such as distributions, covariance matrices, networks and so on.

-In the concurrent regression framework, an important feature of the predictor space is as follows: when $X(t) \in \reals^p$, for any given $t \in \T$, the set $\{\left(t,X(t)\right): t \in \T\}$ is a $p$-dimensional manifold $\mathcal{M}$ embedded in the ambient space $\reals^{p+1}$.
-This reduces the effective dimension of the predictor space from $p+1$ to $p$.
-The observed data $(T_{il},X_{il})$ take values on this $p$-dimensional manifold embedded in $\reals^{p+1}$.
-Note that this does not contradict our assumptions regarding the existence of the joint densities, $f_{X,T}$ (Section~\ref{PROP:MODEL}).
+In the concurrent regression framework, an important feature of the predictor space is as follows: when $X(t) \in \reals$, for any given $t \in \T$, the set $\{\left(t,X(t)\right): t \in \T\}$ is a one-dimensional manifold $\mathcal{M}$ embedded in the ambient space $\reals^{2}$.
+This is an inherent property of the whole predictor space, irrespective of the dimension (possibly $p>1$) or the structure of $X(t).$ In our case, this reduces the effective dimension of the predictor space from two to one, i.e., the observed data $(T_{il},X_{il})$ take values on this $1$-dimensional manifold embedded in $\reals^{2}$.
+Note that this does not contradict our assumptions regarding the existence of the joint densities, $f_{X,T}$ (Section~\ref{model}).